SimdQuickHeap: The QuickHeap Reconsidered: Conclusion

 \section{Conclusion}

-Due its conceptually simple design, the SimdQuickHeap allows an efficient implementation using SIMD instructions that has both a good theoretical complexity as well as a great performance in practice.
+Due to its conceptually simple design, the SimdQuickHeap allows an efficient implementation using SIMD instructions that has both a good theoretical complexity and great performance in practice.
 As predicted by the improved I/O-complexity, the SimdQuickHeap vastly outperforms the binary and $d$-ary heap, as well as the weak heap.
-This new design gives a $4\times$ speedup over I/O-efficient structures such as the sequence heap (2000)~\cite{sequence-heap} and QuickHeap (2010)~\cite{quickheap}, and a $2\times$ speedup over the much more recent superscalar sample queue~\cite{superscalar-queue}.
-Maybe more surprising, the SimdQuickHeap is also up to $2\times$ faster than the non-comparison-based radix heap.
+This new design gives a $4\times$ speedup over I/O-efficient structures such as the sequence heap (2000)~\cite{sequence-heap} and QuickHeap (2010)~\cite{quickheap}, and a $1.4\times$ to $2.8\times$ speedup over the much more recent superscalar sample queue~\cite{superscalar-queue}.
+Maybe more surprisingly, the SimdQuickHeap is also up to $1.7\times$ as fast as the non-comparison-based radix heap.

-\parag{Future Work.} Future work will be to implement the recently introduced rebalancing strategies of~\cite{partition-based-simple-heaps} to limit the number of buckets, and to evaluate if and how much they affect performance in both (currently) degenerate and non-degenerate cases.
+\parag{Future work.} Future work will be to implement the recently introduced rebalancing strategies of~\cite{partition-based-simple-heaps} to limit the number of buckets, and to evaluate if and how much they affect performance in both (currently) degenerate and non-degenerate cases.
 This will also make the running time and I/O-complexity hold unconditionally.
-Furthermore, the current $O(\frac 1B \log_2 \frac nM)$ I/O-complexity is missing the more efficient $\log_{M/B}$ that is obtained by multi-way merging/splitting in the sequence heap and superscalar sample queue, and so the question is whether the QuickHeap naturally extends to multi-way splitting.
+Furthermore, the current $\BigO(\frac 1B \log_2 \frac nM)$ I/O-complexity is missing the more efficient $\log_{M/B}$ that is obtained by multi-way merging/splitting in the sequence heap and superscalar sample queue, and so the question is whether the QuickHeap naturally extends to multi-way splitting.

 Another option is to make a SIMD-optimized version of the radix-heap, as it has a similar structure with exponentially growing buckets.